Eragoo/rmq-lab/rmq.spring.publisher/readme-article.md

     publisher-confirm-type: correlated
 ```

-There is no such issue for confirm-type: correlated, but since channels are held until all confirmations arrive with the default configuration, you might experience performance issues due to channel churn.
+There is no such issue for `confirm-type: correlated`, but since channels are held until all confirmations arrive with the default configuration, you might experience performance issues due to channel churn.
+Again, the flow is as follows:

+Each publish operation tries to get a channel from the cache.
+If all channels are already taken, a new channel will be created.
+Then this channel will be closed since we cannot return it to the cache due to limited cache size.
+This leads to multiple channel create/close operations which affects performance and might even lead to OOM exceptions.

-## Bonus: Why Channel Limits Matter for Performance
+## Why Channel Limits Matter

-A lesser-known performance consideration is limiting the number of channels in your connection pool.
+A known performance consideration is limiting the number of channels in your pool.
 Here's why this matters:

 From the [Spring AMQP Documentation](https://docs.spring.io/spring-amqp/docs/current/reference/html/#connection-and-resource-management):